Dumuzi-abzu: Character

 Dumuzi-abzu was the tutelary goddess of Kinunir, a city located near Lagash.
 It was also known under the name Kinirša.
 It is not universally agreed that Kinnir was yet another form of the same name, but Manfred Krebernik nonetheless argues that its city goddess, Nin-Kinnir, "lady of Kinnir," was a name of Dumuzi-abzu.
 A reference to her role as a city goddess is known from Lamentation over the Destruction of Ur, according to which during a tumultuous period "Dumuziabzu has abandoned the house in Kinirša."

 It is assumed that she belonged to the circle of deities associated with Nanshe, and that she might have been especially closely connected with her daughter Nin-MAR.KI.
 Dumuzi-abzu is present in various offering lists connected to the cult of Nanshe.
 She occurs in them in the proximity of deities such as Hendursaga, Nindara and Ninshubur.
 It is also possible that she was regarded as the wife of Hendursaga in the third millennium BCE, though family relations between deities were not yet systematized at the time.
 In later periods, Hendursaga was instead associated with Ninmug, who was originally the wife of Ishum.

-Texts from Lagash indicate that Dumuzi-Abzu was among the deities believed to be responsible for making a ruler virtuous, with the other members of this group being Enki, Gatumdag, Hendursaga, Inanna, Lugalurub, Nanshe, Nindara and Ningirsu.
+Texts from Lagash indicate that Dumuzi-Abzu was among the deities believed to be responsible for making a ruler virtuous, with the other members of this group being Enki, Gatumdug, Hendursaga, Inanna, Lugalurub, Nanshe, Nindara and Ningirsu.
 However, based on varying amount of offerings they received it is assumed that these gods were not regarded as equal in rank.

 While Thorkild Jacobsen based on location of her cult center placed her among the deities associated with "the power of water, reeds, birds and fish" alongside Enki, Asalluhi, Nanshe and Nin-MAR.KI, the view that Mesopotamian gods can be grouped based on "the ecological potential of their respective habitats" has been criticized by Wilfred G. Lambert, who characterized it as creating "more system than really existed."
 Frans Wiggermann notes that in some cases such associations, when actually attested, like the connection between the moon god Nanna and cow herding, might at best represent secondary developments.